The algebraic difference of two random Cantor sets: The Larsson family: A uniformly positive kernel

 \section{A uniformly positive kernel}

-Here and also in the next two sections we are going to define the type space $T$ of the branching process introduced in Section \ref{116}.
-In order to ensure that conditions $\textbf{C1, C2, C3}$ of Section \ref{117} hold we introduce a type space $T$ which also satisfies properties \textbf{A, B, C} of Section \ref{116}.
-It follows from (\ref{110}) that we must choose our type space $T\subset [-1+c,1-c]$.
+Here, and in the next two sections, we are going to define the type space $T$ of the branching process introduced in Section~\ref{116}.
+In order to ensure that conditions (\ref{cond:dens}), (\ref{cond:rho}), (\ref{cond:secmom}) of Section \ref {117} hold, we introduce a type space $T$ which also satisfies properties (A), (B), (C) of Section \ref{116}.
+It follows from (\ref{110}) that we must choose our type space $T\subset[-1+c,1-c]$.

-Unfortunately, the construction of the typespace $T$ satisfying the above conditions is quite involved and technical for those values of the parameters $a,b$ which do not satisfy (\ref{121}).
+Unfortunately, the construction of the type space $T$ satisfying the above conditions is quite involved and technical for those values of the parameters $a,b$ which do not satisfy (\ref{121}).
 Therefore, we split the presentation into two parts.
-In this section we present the construction of $T$ throughout three lemmas: Lemmas \ref{lemA:support1}, \ref{lemA:eigenvalue} and \ref{lemA:support2}.
-In the next section we present the general case with the corresponding Lemmas \ref{lem:support1}, \ref{lem:eigenvalue} and \ref{lem:support2}.
-The main difference between these lemma lies in the proof of Lemma \ref{lem:support1} and Lemma \ref{lemA:support1}.
-Lemma \ref{lem:eigenvalue} is almost literally the same as Lemma \ref{lemA:eigenvalue}.
-Finally, the proof of Lemma \ref{lem:support2} follows the same trace as the proof of Lemma \ref{lemA:support2} but it is more technical.
+In this section, we present the construction of $T$ across three lemmas: Lemmas \ref{lemA:support1}, \ref {lemA:eigenvalue} and~\ref{lemA:support2}.
+In the next section, we present the general case with the corresponding Lemmas \ref {lem:support1}, \ref{lem:eigenvalue} and \ref{lem:support2}.
+The main difference between these lemmas lies in the proofs of Lemmas \ref {lem:support1} and \ref{lemA:support1}.
+Lemma \ref {lem:eigenvalue} is almost the same as Lemma \ref{lemA:eigenvalue}.
+Finally, the proof of Lemma \ref{lem:support2} follows the same line as the proof of Lemma \ref{lemA:support2}, but is more technical.